 Before You Fill Out 433-A Learn Your Options

-Taxpayers should be familiar with the requirements needed to qualify for an Offer in Compromise, using form 433-A, because applying for an Offer in Compromise and being denied, depending on the severity, could cause additional penalties, as well as giving the IRS the information it needs to determine what the taxpayer can afford to pay based on their own calculations.
-Call us now to find out what your options are, or if you qualify for an Offer in Compromise, today!
+Taxpayers should know which requirements are needed to qualify for an Offer in Compromise, using form 433-A. Applying for an Offer in Compromise and being denied, depending on the severity, could cause added penalties.
+In addition, you give the IRS the information it needs to decide what the taxpayer can afford based on their own calculations.
+Call us to find out what your options are, or if you qualify for an Offer in Compromise, today!

 Call Now 717-965-9403